I. Wedding Tips 2022: Wedding Makeup

 Q2: Can you give me any advice on choosing my wedding day lingerie?

 When trying on lingerie take a good look at yourself in the mirror and think about the shape the underwear gives you and whether this is the right shape for your wedding dress.
 The right bra, for example, can emphasize or minimize your bust depending on the effect you want.
+If you’re going with Hauteflair‘s open cup bra to surprise your husband after the wedding is over, then consider a closed wedding dress.
 Also, consider the shape of the neckline and how low the back of your dress is to avoid seeing any straps.
 Try on your underwear and dress together before the wedding morning so you know you’re entirely happy with how everything looks.